Boston Marathon bombing: Casualties and initial response

-Rescue workers and medical personnel, on hand as usual for the marathon, gave aid as additional police, fire, and medical units were dispatched, including from surrounding cities as well as private ambulances from all over the state.
-The explosions killed 3 civilians and injured 281 others, who were treated at 27 local hospitals.
-At least 14 people required amputations, with some suffering traumatic amputations as a direct result of the blasts.
+Rescue workers and medical personnel, on site as usual for the marathon, gave aid as additional police, fire, and medical units were dispatched, including from surrounding cities as well as private ambulances from all over the state.
+The explosions killed three civilians and injured 264 others.

 Police, following emergency plans, diverted all remaining runners to Boston Common and Kenmore Square.
 The nearby Lenox Hotel and other buildings surrounding the scene were evacuated.
 Immediately after the bombing occurred and medically injured people were transported, the police closed a 15-block area around the blast site; this was reduced to a 12-block crime scene the next day.
 Boston police commissioner Edward F. Davis recommended that people stay off the streets.

 Dropped bags and packages, abandoned as their owners fled from the blasts, increased uncertainty as to the possible presence of more bombs and many false reports were received.
 Simultaneously an electrical fire at the John F. Kennedy Presidential Library in nearby Dorchester was initially feared to be a bomb.

 The airspace over Boston was restricted, and departures halted from Boston's Logan International Airport.
 Some local transit service was halted as well.

-The Massachusetts Emergency Management Agency suggested people trying to contact those in the vicinity use text messaging instead of voice calls because of crowded cellphone lines.
-Cellphone service in Boston was congested but remained in operation, despite some local media reports stating that cell service was shut down to prevent cell phones from being used as detonators.
+The Massachusetts Emergency Management Agency suggested that people trying to contact those in the vicinity use text messaging instead of voice calls because of the crowded cell phone lines.
+Cell phone service in Boston was congested but remained in operation, despite some media reports stating that cell service was shut down to prevent cell phones from being used as detonators.

 The American Red Cross helped concerned friends and family receive information about runners and casualties.
 The Boston Police Department also set up a call helpline for people concerned about relatives or acquaintances to contact and a line for people to provide information.
 Google Person Finder activated their disaster service under Boston Marathon Explosions to log known information about missing people as a publicly viewable file.

 Due to the closure of several hotels near the blast zone, a number of visitors were left with nowhere to stay; many Boston-area residents opened their homes to them.

-List of agencies that responded

-There were many local, state and federal, as well as charity/volunteer, agencies that responded to the attack and the manhunt/investigation.